 The actual definitions of these terms are contained within the Licence.
 Where any conflict arises between the Licence and this Statement the Licence shall prevail.

-National Grid’s Licence Obligations
+National Gas Transmission’s Licence Obligations

 New and existing Users of the NTS are able to request to purchase NTS Exit Capacity products defined in the UNC for any NTS Exit Point defined in the Licence.
-Such capacity requests will be considered against the provisions of National Grid’s statutory and Licence obligations and in accordance with its published methodologies.
+Such capacity requests will be considered against the provisions of National Gas Transmission’s statutory and Licence obligations and in accordance with its published methodologies.

 Overriding obligations applicable to this statement are set out in the Gas Act, Regulation (EC) No. 715/2009 of the European Parliament and the Council and the Licence.

 Specific obligations in respect of the release of Exit Capacity and relevant to this Statement are set out in Special Condition 9.18 of the Licence.
-Under this condition, National Grid must prepare a capacity release methodology statement (the “ExCR”) setting out the methodology by which National Grid will determine whether to make Exit Capacity available for sale.
-The current ExCR methodology statement can be found on National Grid’s website.
+Under this condition, National Gas Transmission must prepare a capacity release methodology statement (the “ExCR”) setting out the methodology by which National Gas Transmission will determine whether to make Exit Capacity available for sale.
+The current ExCR methodology statement can be found on National Gas Transmission’s website.

 The specific obligations applicable to this Statement set out in the Licence in respect of the Substitution of Exit Capacity and the revision of Licence Baseline Exit Capacity are:

 Special Condition 9.17.9(a) - ensuring that each of …….
-Exit Capacity Substitution ………. and Exit Capacity Revision are effected in a manner consistent with National Grid’s duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence;
+Exit Capacity Substitution ………. and Exit Capacity Revision are effected in a manner consistent with National Gas Transmission’s duties under the Act and, in particular, the duty to develop and maintain an efficient and economical pipeline system and its obligations under the Licence;

 Special Condition 9.17(b)(ii) - Exit Capacity Substitution is effected in a manner which seeks to minimise the need to make an application under Special Condition 3.13 (Funded incremental obligated capacity Re-opener and Price Control Deliverable), taking into account the Exit Capacity that shippers and DN Operators have indicated that they will require in the future through making a financial commitment to the licensee.